 Haa is a small western district and 4 hours journey from Thimphu.
 There are two routes from Thimphu.
 One route leading through villages but the longer duration and another via Paro is short.
 We will take you through the village and return Paro via short distance visiting Chele la pass the highest route road 3900m.

 While in Haa visit black and white monasteries and enjoy the authentic beauty of haa.
 We shall also arrange for local trout fish meals at the farmhouse.
 If time permits we shall take you for a hike through villages.

 Day 20:Haa to via Chelela pass with beautiful Kili Goenpa Hike- Paro.

 Start early to get a good view of snow-capped Chomolhari mountain (7326M) from chelela pass(3988m).
 On the way, you can make the Hike down from chelela pass through rhododendron forest and wildflowers.
 The downhill hike will take you 1 hour to reach Kili Goenpa nunnery perched over a cliff just like Taktsang.
-Your pack lunch will be served with monastery view.
-After lunch drives further down to view the paro village.
+Your pack lunch will be served with a monastery view.
+After lunch drives further down to view the Paro village.

 Day 21:Paro Sightseeing

 Visit Drugyel Dzong also called victory dzong followed by 16th-century kyichu Lhakhang.
 In the evening leisure time at Paro town.
 You can visit the handicraft shop, visit CAFÉ for fresh coffee.
 You could see lots of handicrafts and coffee houses on the same street.